 The United States Department of Agriculture (USDA) offers a loan program for rural borrowers who meet certain income requirements.
 The program is managed by the Rural Housing Service (RHS), which is part of the Department of Agriculture.
 This type of mortgage loan is offered to “rural residents who have a steady, low or modest income, and yet are unable to obtain adequate housing through conventional financing.”

-Reverse mortgage is an FHA insured loan.
+A HECM Reverse Mortgage is an FHA insured loan.
 This loan allows those who are 62 years of age or older to use equity in their home for other purposes.
 Borrowers need at least 40-50% equity in their home to qualify.

 Homeowners to finance the cost of repair work to improve/renovate/rehabilitate their primary residence into their mortgage.
 FHA program requires the property to be a primary residence of the borrower.
 A standard 203k loan program allows a loan amount that is 110% of the after improvement value determined by the appraisal.